SnootierMoon/NGHackWeek/README.md

 ## Usage:

-This project depends on `aiohttp` for asynchronous HTTP and `BeautifulSoup` for webscraping.
+This project depends on `aiohttp` for asynchronous HTTP, `BeautifulSoup` for webscraping, and `tqdm` for some cool progress bars.

-You can set up a development environment with a `venv` and then install the required dependencies from `requirements.txt`:
+You can set up a development environment with a `venv` and then install the required dependencies from `requirements.txt` asa follows:

 ```sh
 $ python3 -m venv venv